-A visit to Vienna can take you on a rollercoaster ride through centuries of history.
-But sometimes you just want a rollercoaster ride.
+Vienna can take you on a rollercoaster ride through centuries of history.
+But sometimes you just want a rollercoaster.
+Welcome to the Prater.
+This huge recreational area offers everything from Burlesque shows to bucolic meadows.

-- Includes attractions like Madame Tussauds and the Riesenrad giant ferris wheel
+- Attractions like the Mirage show venue, Tussauds, and the giant ferris wheel

-- Popular venue for walkers, joggers, and cyclists, thanks to the (flat) meadows, woodland and water features
+- Popular for walks and bike rides with meadows, woodland and water features

 - See also: